-This is the minimum velocity when standing on a slope.
-This prevents a body from sliding down a slope when standing still.
+This parameter is the minimum velocity required to move when standing on a slope.
+It prevents a body from sliding down when standing still.

 max_bounces- default value:

-This is the maximum number of collisions before the body stops moving.
-Setting this too low may prevent movement entirely.
+This parameter is the maximum number of collisions before the body stops moving.
+Setting it too low may prevent movement entirely.

 floor_max_angle- default value: